bentferrari/Online-Planning-CR/README.md

 # Offline_Online_motion_planning_for_continuum_robots
-This is the open-source code for submission of IEEE Robotics and Automation Letters.
+This is the open-source code for "An Open-Source Snake Hole-Digging Inspired Safety-Critical Insertion Planning and Replanning Framework for Continuum Robots".

 Requirement: 1.
 MATLAB, 2.
 MATLAB APP: Optimization Toolbox, 3.
 MATLAB APP: Global Optimization Toolbox